S24-Capstone-Distributed/General-4020/Video Streaming Platform/group-v2/scope.md

 And additional worker nodes are initiated to handle the increased workload

-Then a WorkerNodeScaledUp event is shared on the message bus / queue and logged to the database
+Then a WorkerNodeScaledUp event is logged to the database

 But if the average CPU utilization across all worker nodes is very low

 And underutilized nodes are scheduled for shutdown after finishing current tasks

-Then a WorkerNodeScaledDown event is shared on the message bus / queue and logged to the database
+Then a WorkerNodeScaledDown event is logged to the database

 And the number of worker nodes is continuously monitored and adjusted based on CPU utilization